gderosa/timeq/README.md

 ```
 make cont
 ```
-to continuously build and monitor fils for updates.
+to continuously build and monitor files for updates.

 ### Cleanup
 Cleanup with